Tricky access issues overcome with helicopters and abseil harnesses.

 The AJ Hackett bungy jump in Kawarau Gorge is one of Queenstown’s iconic tourist destinations, being the first commercial bungy operation in the world.
-Naylor Love have worked on a number of projects at the Kawarau Bridge Bungy site over the years, including the restoration of Kawarau Gorge suspension bridge back in the 1980’s.
-In 2011-12 we redeveloped the Bungy Centre itself, removing a huge steel dome and building new offices, a new café and video lounge and a stage.
+Naylor Love have been involved in the centre for over the years, starting with redeveloping the Bungy Centre itself.
+This involved removing a huge steel dome, building new offices, a new café, video lounge and a stage.

-We were delighted to be involved in the installation of AJ Hackett’s newest attraction for thrill seekers, a 260m zipride which runs down the side of the gorge from the café at the top, turns riders around at the bottom, then winches them back to the top.
-The three lines can carry up to six riders at a time, reaching speeds of up to 60km/h.
+We were delighted to be involved in the installation of AJ Hackett’s newest attraction for thrill seekers, a 260 metre-long zipride which runs down the side of the gorge from the café at the top, turns riders around at the bottom, then winches them back to the top.
+The three lines can carry up to six riders at a time, reaching speeds of up to 60 kilometres an hour.

 Along with the zipride, the works included extensive extensions to the deck, a new concrete access stairway to the bridge, a new steel stairway up the mountain face from the bottom, an extended outdoor bar area and the installation of a huge steel platform at the top for the zipride, with a similar structure 130 metres away across a canyon.